skuderski/center_div/README.md

-Learning How to center a div in css.
+How to center a div.